Office of the Superintendent of Financial Institutions

 Canadian Fraternal Benefit Societies:

-Practice varies by company regarding the level at which the undiscounted deferred tax is netted (e.g. by product line, business unit, company, etc.).
+Practice varies by insurer regarding the level at which the undiscounted deferred tax is netted (e.g. by product line, business unit, company, etc.).
 The tables in the AAR should disclose at what level taxes are included.

 The AAR should clearly disclose whether or not the insurance contract liabilities for each product line include deferred taxes on a discounted or undiscounted basis and how these reconcile to the consolidated total that excludes the undiscounted deferred taxes.
 Also any disclosure of changes in insurance contract liabilities or provision for adverse deviations should clearly disclose whether or not these items include deferred taxes on a discounted or undiscounted basis.
 The same principles apply to the disclosure for the presence of any deferred tax assets or liabilities associated with investment contract liabilities.